Introducing Elderella

-Some people you care for may want to use Elderella themselves, others may prefer that you use it and simply keep them informed.
-Either way is okay, as long as they understand how it will be used and feel comfortable giving their consent.
+Some elders may want to use Elderella with you, others may prefer you just keep them informed.
+Both approaches are fine as long as the person you're caring for understands how their information will be used and feels comfortable giving their consent.

 If the person you're caring for is independent but you're managing a lot behind the scenes.